The Gloop map step is used to set variable values and to declare new variables. There are two ways to set a variable in a map step:

 Accessing the entire Gloop variable context

-Set steps also have variable called
+Set expressions also have a variable called

-$context included, which is actually a Gloop model that
+$context included, which is actually a Gloop model

-contains all of the variables that you see in the Mapper!
+that contains all of the variables that you see in the Mapper!

 Map line and set expression priority